Cystic fibrosis (CF)

 Vitamin K deficiency

-Vitamin K deficiency can stop your blood from clotting properly and can weaken your bones.
-Read more here about Vitamin K diagnosis, prevention and treatment.
+Vitamin K deficiency can stop your blood from clotting properly and weaken your bones.
+Read more about how to prevent and treat vitamin K deficiency.

 Problems with genes can cause health or development problems.
 Some genetic disorders affect people from birth, others develop later in life.
 Learn more from a trusted source.